General information about Rome

-In general, banks are open Monday through Friday from 8:30 am to 1:30 pm and in the afternoon from 2:45 to 3:45 pm or 3to 4 pm.
-There are many money exchange offices throughout the city, which are open all day, 7 days a week.
-Banks and exchanges charge a commission and/or a fee.
+In general, banks are open Mondays through Fridays from 8:30 am to 1:30 pm and in the afternoon from 2:45 to 3:45 pm or 3 to 4 pm.
+There are many money exchange offices throughout the city which are open 24/7.
+Banks and exchanges offices charge a commission and/or a fee.

-ATMs (known in Italy as bancomat) are widely available in Rome and most will accept Visa, Amex, MasterCard, Cirrus and Maestro cards.
-As a precaution, though, check that the appropriate logo is displayed on the ATM before inserting your card.
+ATMs (known in Italy as “bancomat”) are widely available in Rome and most of them accept Visa, Amex, MasterCard, Cirrus and Maestro cards.
+Check that the appropriate logo is displayed on the ATM before inserting your card as a precaution.

 Major cards such as Visa, MasterCard, Eurocard, Cirrus, Amex and Eurocheques are widely accepted.

 You can change your money in banks, at post offices or at a “cambio” (exchange office).
 There are exchange booths at Stazione Termini and at Fiumicino and Ciampino airports.
-Always make sure you have your passport, or some form of photo ID, at hand when exchanging money.
+Always make sure you have your passport, or some other form of photo ID, on hand when exchanging money.

-On January 10, 2005, a nationwide smoking ban went into effect in bars and restaurants.
+A nationwide smoking ban went into effect in bars and restaurants on January 10, 2005.

 Taxes & refunds

-A value-added tax of around 22%, known as IVA (Imposta di Valore Aggiunto), is included in the price of just about everything in Italy.
+A value-added tax of around 22%, known as IVA (VAT), is included in the price of just about everything in Italy.

 Non-EU residents who spend more than €155 at shops with a ‘Tax Free for Tourists’ sticker are entitled to a tax rebate.
 You’ll need to fill in a form in the shop and get it stamped by customs as you leave Italy.

-In Italy the service usually ranges from 1 to 3 Euros depending on the restaurant.
-It is automatically added to the check and must be displayed on the menu.
+In Italy the service usually ranges from 1 to 3 Euros depending on the restaurant and it is automatically added to the check which must be displayed on the menu.
 Therefore, there is no need to tip.
-Normally, however, Italians just round up the bill, a few Euros.
+Normally, however, Italians just round up the bill of a few Euros.
 Hotel staff, such as luggage handlers, happily accepts a small tip.
 Generally, no other public service workers expect tips.
-Also remember to take your receipt, even if paying cash.
-It is required by the law as you must be able to prove that you paid and the owner registered for tax purposes.
+Also remember to take your receipt with you as you leave, even if paying in cash.
+Italian law requires you to keep the receipts in order to be able to prove that you made the payment and that the supplier charged you for tax purposes.